RENOLEVES/sumo-traffic-py/README.md

 Contains the following files:
 * psqlObjects.py

-psqlObjects.py : Contains the classes that allow for communication with the database for different sectors (eg: Emission Outputs).
+psqlObjects.py : Contains the classes that allow for communication with the database for different sectors (eg: Emission Outputs, Vehicle Movement).

 <label><h3> Performance Test </h3></label>
 Does performance tests on a configuration file with increasing amount of vehicles.